sachindra-bb/Aerofit_Project/README.md

 **Business Insights/Recommendations**

-1.Target Specific Age Groups:
+1. Target Specific Age Groups:
 Promote KP281 to younger customers (18–30 years) as an affordable and beginner-friendly option.
 Advertise KP481 and KP781 to middle-aged customers (30–50 years) who value advanced features and higher performance.
-2.Gender-Specific Campaigns:
+2. Gender-Specific Campaigns:
 Design marketing campaigns highlighting KP781’s advanced features for male customers who prefer premium treadmills.
 Showcase the affordability and versatility of KP281 to appeal to female customers.
-3.Partnered Customers:
+3. Partnered Customers:
 Focus on promoting mid-range and premium models (KP481, KP781) to partnered individuals with household incomes, as they tend to invest in higher-quality products.
-4.Leverage Fitness Levels:
+4. Leverage Fitness Levels:
 Encourage customers with moderate fitness levels (self-rated 3 or 4) to upgrade to treadmills with enhanced performance (KP481 or KP781).
 Offer fitness packages with beginner treadmills (KP281) for new fitness enthusiasts.
-5.Incentivize Longer Usage:
+5. Incentivize Longer Usage:
 Provide discounts or loyalty rewards for customers purchasing KP781, as they tend to have higher mileage expectations.
-6.Regional/Income-Based Advertising:
+6. Regional/Income-Based Advertising:
 Focus KP781 advertisements in areas with higher income demographics.
 Highlight KP281 as a budget-friendly option in lower-income regions or during sales events.
-7.Seasonal Offers:
+7. Seasonal Offers:
 Introduce bundle deals or seasonal discounts on KP481 to increase its competitiveness in the mid-range market.
-8.Customer Experience:
+8. Customer Experience:
 Include after-sales services like maintenance and fitness tracking apps for KP781 buyers to enhance their overall experience.